10 Necessary Steps to Protect Your Facebook Page

 Step #4 Monitor your account activity

 Monitor for any suspicious or unauthorised access.
 Check for any unusual login locations, device types, and login times.
-Enable “get alerts about unrecognised logins’ via in-app notifications and email.
+Get in-app notifications and emails about unrecognised logins by going to Password and security settings and select ‘Login alerts’.

 Step #5 Account access